The Experience of a Lifetime

 * Payable to RMRYE

-* Application fee covers, blazer, sweatshirt, t-shirt, meals (lunch and snacks) at orientations, pins, business cards, mail costs for committee, and travel agency registration
+* Application fee covers, blazer, sweatshirt, t-shirt, meals (lunch and snacks) at orientations, pins, business cards, mail costs for committee, and other fees to support in bound students for school requirement

 REFUND POLICY